khandrew1/aesthetic-ify/README.md

 # aesthetic-ify

+Originally created for UC Riverside's Rose Hack 2023. (https://devpost.com/software/aesthetic-ify)

-Aesthetic Spotify Audio Visualizer created with ReactJS and Spotify API.
+Spotify Audio Visualizer created with ReactJS and Spotify API.

 Here is a website that will totally level up your setup!